The week of the iPhone continues with a birthday treat. And what could represent a birthday better than sprinkles?

 - 1/3 cup sprinkles

-- 2 tsp baking powder [1.5 Tbsp for high altitude]
+- 2 teaspoon baking powder [1.5 tablespoons for high altitude]

 - Preheat your oven to 350* [370* for high altitude].
 Grease your doughnut pan [or a muffin pan] thoroughly with coconut oil or butter.
 [I’ve found coconut oil + butter to work the best.]